 · HB 463: In January 2017, Ohio became the first state to ban plywood boarding on vacant and abandoned properties when Gov. John Kasich signed into law HB 463.
 The groundbreaking legislation is a bold statement that will lead to increased use of polycarbonate clearboarding and modernize the fight against blight in Ohio.
 Click here to view a video and photos of the benefits of polycarbonate clearboarding.

 · Fannie Mae Expanded Reimbursements: In March 2017, Fannie Mae made another significant step following its announcement in November 2016 that it will reimburse servicers for boarding with polycarbonate in preforeclosure.
 Fannie Mae issued a clarification instructing servicers that clearboarding should be installed on properties already boarded with plywood, or re-glazed/repaired, and provided a 90 day compliance period.
 In addition, a new clearboarding allowable was included in this recent clarification.

 · Fast Track Legislation:Accelerating the foreclosure process to as little as six months in certain situations, enables the mortgage servicer in many cases to get possession of the property before it deteriorates and becomes a “zombie” property.
-Several states, including Ohio which passed HB 390, have enacted or are considering fast track legislation as an important step to addressing neighborhood blight.
+Several states, including Ohio (HB 390) and Maryland (HB 702/SB 1033), have passed fast track legislation and several other states are considering similar legislation as an important step to addressing neighborhood blight.

 · Slavic Village Recovery Project (SVRP): SVRP was initiated in direct response to community and housing market needs in Cleveland’s Slavic Village neighborhood.
 The first of its kind, this strategic partnership was forged through a diverse alliance of organizations and corporate partnerships bringing decades of experience in real estate acquisition, home renovation, urban development and home sales.